alphabetanetcom/python-app-bundle-shield/README.md

 - **Avoid Untrusted Scripts**: Do not use this tool to create applications based on Python scripts from unreliable or unknown sources, as the code is automatically executed for analysis.

+- **Leverage Command-Line Interface for Automation**: Utilize the command-line interface for integrating the packaging process into your build automation scripts or continuous integration pipelines.

-- **Leverage Alpha Beta Network Tools**: Combine this script with other Alpha Beta Network tools for multi-layered protection.
+- **Combine with Alpha Beta Network Tools**: Combine this script with other Alpha Beta Network tools for multi-layered protection.

 # 9. Integration with Alpha Beta Network Tools